 You can also go to the Planet Ark/Sensis recycling website and search under 'white goods'.

-In NSW you can get a rebate by recycling your fridge (or second fridge) - collection is free and you will get a $35 'rebate' for your efforts, visit Fridge Buyback for details.
+In NSW you can get a rebate by recycling your fridge (or second fridge) – collection is free and you'll get a $35 'rebate' for your efforts.
+Visit Fridge Buyback for details.

 When disposing of your fridge, make sure you remove the doors so it poses no potential hazards to children.

 Blaming your grocer for your food going off too soon?
 What if it's not the grocer's fault but your fridge that's not keeping things fresh?
 Supermarkets have high turnover and strictly regulated health requirements for food handling and quality, but who checks your fridge regularly – or whether it was damaged during transport?

 Our recommended fridges have better cooling capacity and steady temperatures, but can't be guaranteed to work perfectly if they have a manufacturing fault or get dropped somewhere between the production line and your house.
 It's quite difficult to tell if this has happened unless you see something obvious such as a broken ice tray or large dent on the side.

 Over a testing period of 30 new fridges, four turned out to have a fault of some kind – a 13% strike rate.
 But you can't tell if you have such a fridge unless you get it checked by an expert – a costly exercise.
 If you keep your fridge closed as much as possible (difficult for those with teenagers) and you start noticing food going off sooner than it should, this is another sign that temperatures aren't as they should be.
 You can try adjusting the controls to refine the temperature – you can measure this with a fridge thermometer over time.
 But really, you shouldn't have to bear any of these costs.